utk1106/utk1106/README.md

 ## Hi there 👋

-🔭 I’m currently working as a Cloud Developer at Rapid Circle.
+🔭 I’m currently working as a DevOps Engineer

-🌱 I’m currently working on Azure, DevOps
+🌱 I’m currently working on Docker, AWS, Azure, DevOps

 👯 I want to collaborate on building communities and contribute to open source.